flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 If you believe something is violating these policies, please [open an issue](https://github.com/flathub/flathub/issues).
 :::

+### Impermissible submissions

+Submissions must demonstrate sufficient functional scope, user-facing value, desktop integration and functionality and justify distribution.

+The following non-exhaustive categories of submissions will not be
+accepted:

 #### Non-functional submissions

-Submissions that are not fully functional, provide a poor user experience, or contain clearly or easily visible issues will not be accepted unless these issues are addressed.
+Submissions that are not fully functional or have easily visible issues at the time of submission.

-#### Console software submissions
+#### Console software

-Console software submissions are not accepted anymore.
+Console softwares will not be accepted.
 Exceptions may be given to Flatpak or Flathub related tooling.

 #### Minimal submissions

-Submissions that offer very minimal functionality often consisting of simple scripts, single or simple sources or aren't suitable as desktop applications or are forks of existing projects without any significant modifications will not be accepted.
+Submissions that offer very minimal functionality consisting of simple scripts, single or simple sources and/or exists as a thin wrapper or launcher around other tools will not be accepted.

+Simple web wrapper applications that embed a web engine and load a remote website without adding significant functionality or meaningful desktop integration will not be accepted.

+Exceptions can be given on a case by case basis.

+#### Extensions

+Shell, window manager, desktop environment extensions will not be accepted.

+#### Tray-only applications

+Applications that operate exclusively as tray applets will not be accepted.

+#### System utilities

+System utilities which are generally used on host will not be accepted.

+#### Environment-locked applications

+Applications that function only in highly specific environments such as requiring a particular desktop environment or distribution.
+Exceptions to this can be considered on a case by case basis.
+An example of an exception may be a desktop settings application.

-#### Impermissible submissions
+#### Host-dependent applications

-In addition to the other guidelines, the following non-exhaustive types of application submissions will not be accepted: documentation or help files only, media-only content (e.g., images, audio, video), fonts, firmware, simple web wrappers/web consoles, applications only working in very specific environments such as requiring a specific DE or distro (unless it is for example a settings app), shell/WM/DE extensions, tray applets, system utilities (e.g., `sudo`, `xeyes`) and CLI utility programs (e.g., `elinks`, `gh`).
+Applications that rely on host components or complicated post installation setups for core functionality.
+Exceptions to this can be considered on a case by case basis.

 #### Submissions incompatible or restricted by Flatpak sandbox